What is the Ha Giang Loop?

 Tips for Riding the Ha Giang Loop

-- Check Your Bike
+Check Your Bike

 When it comes to renting a bike in Vietnam, you are responsible for checking that it is in good condition.
 Check reviews of different rental companies and make sure you check the bike fully before agreeing to rent it.

-- Wear Sensible Gear
+Wear Sensible Gear

 Try to blend in with the locals and wear the right stuff.
 While there is a more lackadaisical attitude to road safety in Vietnam, a well-fitting helmet is a must-have item, as are sturdy boots and long-sleeved pants and tops.

-- Ride to Your Abilities
+Ride to Your Ability

-- Consider Tour Group Size
+Consider Tour Group Size

 When it comes to booking a tour of the Ha Giang Loop, one of the main differentiators is the group size.
 While it may be tempting to book the cheapest tour out there, there will likely be way more people on these tours, helping to keep costs down.
 Tours that run with smaller groups are generally more enjoyable and also safer, with a better guide-to-traveller ratio.

-- Make Sure You Are Covered by Travel Insurance
+Make Sure You’re Covered by Travel Insurance

 Riding the Ha Giang Loop boasts some of the most impressive scenery in the whole of Vietnam.
 It’s a great way to escape the well-trodden tourist path in Southeast Asia and meet different kinds of people, both in the local communities and in your tour group (if you choose to have one).
 Put simply, this epic Vietnamese road trip is a no-brainer!

 Have you tackled Vietnam’s epic Ha Giang Loop?
+Let us know about your experience in our Facebook Community!

 Hi.
 Do you remember your exact budget expenses during these 3 days?